-A: Yes, we can always ship directly to your customer on your behalf.
-Tables and Inserts have a $5.00 drop ship fee to cover processing and handling, and the fee is waived on Accessory only orders.
+A: Yes, we can ship anywhere you’d like.
+For dealers, shipping Tables and Inserts directly to your customer will include a $5.00 drop ship fee to cover processing and handling (this fee will not be shown at the time of checkout).
 The fee is per address, not per number of products.
 Standard residential shipping rates will still apply in addition to the drop ship fee.

-A: Adjust the height of the table legs so that the top of the table is level with the top of the free arm.
+A: Adjust the height of the table legs so that the top of the table is level with the top of the free arm near the stitch plate.